1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-NASH typically develops when excess fat in the liver triggers inflammation.
+NASH is a disease that normally occurs when the liver is overloaded with fat which causes inflammation.
 Key risk factors include:

 • Obesity or rapid weight gain